pirica/wordtohtml/README.md

 $rt = new WordPHP(false); or $rt = new WordPHP();
 ```

-## Set output encoding
+## Set output encoding (Default ISO-8859-1)
-Will set the encoding of the resultant HTML - eg. 'UTF-8', 'windows-1252', etc.
+Will alter the encoding of the resultant HTML - eg. 'UTF-8', 'windows-1252', etc.
 ```
 $rt = new WordPHP(false, 'desired encoding');
 ```